 Stakeholder like local NGOs and horticulture associations did contribute to the set-up of the Regulation of urban gardens (City Council Resolution, July 2015) activating local representatives of such communities in a process of social and intercultural integration.
 Socialisation among different communities is the core of this activity.

-The previous experience allowed the City of Rome to create 3 pilot projects that cover more than 70 ha assigned to different non-profit, multipurpose associations in charge of needy and disadvantaged people.
+The previous experience allowed the City of Rome to experiment the application of the Regulations of urban gardens of Rome approved in 2015, through 3 pilot projects assigned to different non-profit, multipurpose associations in charge of needy and disadvantaged people.
 At present, approx. 300 people are direct beneficiaries of the parcels.
 Dozens of associations and thousands of citizens are involved in the pilot projects, and awareness was raised among municipal officers and citizens.

 The Regulation of the Urban gardens of Rome (City Resolution of July 2015 or “Regolamento degli orti urbani”) is to be considered an extremely important outcome as a governance tool.
 According to the “Regolamento”, the use of pesticides, chemical fertilisers and GMO seeds are prohibited.